vitormarcal/ICMC-USP/README.md

           return Fibonacci(number - 2) + Fibonacci(number - 1);
       }
       ```
+   - Factorial Time O(n!) :skull: :skull: :skull:
+     - Worst case possible, always try to avoid
+     - Extremely unperformant
+     - Will execute in n factorial time per every new operation.
+     - Example: Travelling Salesman Problem
+        - "Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city and returns to the origin city?"
    - <strong>Resume</strong>
       - <img src="big-o-names.jpeg" alt="Big(O) Names">
       - <img src="big-o-graphic.jpeg" alt="Big(O) Graphic">